scippie75/arch_bto_17cl63/README.md

 	* mkfs.ext4 /dev/sdb6
 	* mount /dev/sdb6 /mnt
  * Installing base:
-	* vi /etc/pacman.d/mirrorlist and move Belgium (because that's where I live) to the top (will be copied, so it is worth getting it right already, but can of course be edited later)
+	* vim /etc/pacman.d/mirrorlist and move Belgium (because that's where I live) to the top (will be copied, so it is worth getting it right already, but can of course be edited later)
 	* pacstrap /mnt base base-devel
  * Configuring:
 	* genfstab -U /mnt >> /mnt/etc/fstab